choib1ack/DataScience_Bank_Marketing_Analysis/README.md

 ## Data Analysis
-* Use KNN, Decision tree, and XGBoost
+* Using KNN, Decision tree, and XGBoost

 ------------